AIS-Bonn/easy_pbr/README.md

     while True:
         view.update()

-Alternatively, one can also start an empty viewer by using:
+Alternatively, one can also start an empty viewer and dragging and dropping meshes on it:

     ./python/empty.py